argoproj/argo-events/docs/tutorials/07-filters.md

 Argo Events offers 3 types of filters:

-1. Data Filters
+1. Data Filter
-2. Context Filters
+2. Context Filter
-3. Time Filters
+3. Time Filter

 ## Prerequisite
 Webhook gateway must be set up.

-## Data Filters
+## Data Filter
-Data filters as the name suggests are applied on the event data.
+Data filter as the name suggests are applied on the event data.
 A CloudEvent from Webhook gateway has payload structure as,

   ```json